Jamu Juice: A Recipe Guide To The Indonesian Wellness Drink

 Health Benefits of Ginger

-Ginger root helps digestion, reduces nausea, contains gingerol which has powerful anti-inflammatory and antioxidant effects.
-Ginger is energizing and calming without being a sedative (So it's great before bed to warm and relax, or if you're feeling lethargic - odd combo but true.)
+Ginger root helps digestion, reduces nausea, and contains gingerol which has powerful anti-inflammatory and antioxidant effects.
+Fresh ginger is energizing and calming without being a sedative (So it's great before bed to warm and relax, or if you're feeling lethargic - odd combo but true.)

 Health Benefits of Turmeric

-Traditional Indonesian turmeric jamu helps with overall blood health, and contains curcumin, which is high in antioxidants and anti-inflammatory properties which can help ease joint pain, soothe nerves, and lower anxiety.
+Traditional turmeric Jamu from Indonesia is perfect for flu season, helps with overall blood health, and contains curcumin, which is high in antioxidants and anti-inflammatory properties which can help ease joint pain, soothe nerves, and lower anxiety.
 It may even lower the chance of heart disease and eliminate body fat due to its anti-carcinogenic effects.

 Health Benefits of Palm Sugar

 Palm sugar is an unrefined sugar native to Bali with a lower GI (Glycemic Index) than white or brown sugar.
-It has a delicious, natural caramel flavor, and is filled with minerals and vitamins including Vitamin B.
+It has a delicious, natural caramel flavor and contains minerals and vitamins including Vitamin B.